eLearning-BS23/moodle-media_bcplayer/README.md

     -  In-Page embed code (Advanced)
  - Go to Atto editor
  - Open editor in source code mode
- - Pest the code and this will render brightcove player automatically
+ - Pest the code in editor and this will render brightcove player automatically

 # Instalation
 - Check how to install moodle plugins (https://docs.moodle.org/39/en/Installing_plugins)